 Apart from reaching out to clients, you need to identify your clients too.
-Business grows easily when you are able to buy targeted email lists and real estate agent email list as well, in order to know who your true customers are.
+Business grows easily especially when you are able to buy targeted email lists and real estate agent email list as well, in order to know who your true customers are.
 Getting a divorce case which involves a lot of money, real estate closing, or damage/liability case maybe good but they’re not your real clients.
 These cases are just a one-time case which you may likely not get easily.
 Your real clients are those who referred these clients to you and can continue to bring more of such if there’s a steady and good relationship.

 Marketing for lawyers creates this platform where you identify and build relationships with your true clients.
 Your focus in a single transaction shouldn’t be on the money but on establishing a strong bond between you and your ideal clients.
 This way you are at a great advantage of having a continuous inflow of high income cases.
 The worth of your true clients is far more than a single high income case.